ogmini/ogmini.github.io/_posts/2025-4-14-David Cowen Sunday Funday Browser Password Extraction.md

 ### Unrealistic Steps

+Ended up not doing this

-From my viewpoint, the following steps would be a little unrealistic for an attacker to actually perform.
-They would leave behind more artifacts though...
+~~From my viewpoint, the following steps would be a little unrealistic for an attacker to actually perform.
+They would leave behind more artifacts though...~~

-4. Open/verify the contents of the output file from LaZagne
+4. ~~Open/verify the contents of the output file from LaZagne~~
-5. Extract the file by uploading to an open NextCloud shared folder
+5. ~~Extract the file by uploading to an open NextCloud shared folder~~
-6. Look for more artifacts
+6. ~~Look for more artifacts~~

 ## Assumptions